trywilco/wilco-docs/docs/overview.md

 ## The Wilco experience

-Unlike other learning platforms, Wilco has chosen a playful and interactive experience using a "Slack-like" interface where players/students can interact with a virtual assistance instead of reading massive walls of text
+Unlike other learning platforms, Wilco has chosen a playful and interactive experience using a "Slack-like" interface where players/students can interact with a virtual assistant instead of reading massive walls of text.

 ![snack]